nagytimi85/zettelkasten/content/zettels/1c2-a-relationship-graph-is-a-rhizome.md

 ---

-Relationship graphs are rhizomes just like a Zettelkasten. - This is what I phrased when I tried to explain the Cérnagyár Hungarian creative community relationships to my friends.
+Relationship graphs are rhizomes just like a [[hub-zettelkasten|Zettelkasten]]. - This is what I phrased when I tried to explain the Cérnagyár Hungarian creative community relationships to my friends.

 I started from one member I wanted to talk about with my friends.
 They didn't know him.
 So I tried to explain him through his relationships.
 But I needed to go a few hops until I found someone we all knew.